codeforkjeff/adventofcode2024/README.md

 I'm running out of steam, so when I get around to it, I'm going to cheat for days 17 and 24 and see how someone else solved them.
 Implementation is still helpful for learning!

+### 1/14/2025

+Warning: spoilers for day 24 part 2 below.

+I read some reddit posts to help me solve this one.
+Many of them suggested visualizing the graph of wires to better grasp what's happening, so I output a [graphviz](https://graphviz.org/) dot file and stared at it for a while.

+It gave me the idea to build a list of dependencies of the incorrect z wires, and filter out any wires that contributed to correct z wires: this would reduce the swap candidates to just a handful of wires that I could viably test by trying every possible combination of 4 swaps.
+This was misguided, however, since a "correct" z wire is dependent on the inputs, and the solution has to work with ANY values in the x and y wires.
+Even using randomized x and y values to figure out likely dependents eliminated too many candidates.

+So I gave up solving it on my own, and dove more deeply into the reddit discussions.
+Most of them focus on understanding the ["full adder"](https://en.wikipedia.org/wiki/Adder_(electronics)#Full_adder): the puzzle input basically constructs one of these (except for the 4 swapped gates, of course).
+Interestingly, many people solved this puzzle without code: they did it using pen and paper, and/or by inspecting a visual graph by eye and noticing how it "obviously" deviated from the composition of gates for a full adder.
+But this wasn't obvious to me.
+I could see the general shape of the graph and the places where it seemed off, but beyond that, it gave me a headache to try to identify what the configuration of the full adder should look like for each z wire.

+I ended up implementing [a solution by someone](https://www.reddit.com/r/adventofcode/comments/1hneuf0/comment/m41ms44/) who used a brute force approach I thought was pretty clever: set up a bunch of test devices with randomized x and y values, find a swap that results in the most improvement for all of them, and repeat until you find the set of 4 swaps that works for every test device.
+After adding caching to the evaluation of wire values, my solution ran in only 35s (the author reported it taking 2.5 mins on their machine).
+More details are in the code.

+I suppose slogging through it was worth the insight into how mathematical addition works at the level of logical gates (you need a carry bit!), even if I didn't use that knowledge for the actual solution.

+Anyway, day 17 part 2 is the last remaining puzzle for me.
+Like day 24, it involves implementing a computer.
+Ugh, I dislike these types of problems so much.